mcolotto/magic-research-2-modding-example/README.md

 If you have explored those but you're not sure of how to achieve what you want to achieve, any questions should go to the official Discord's `#mr2-modding` channel.
 The developer is usually quite active and will likely answer within a day.

-## Publishing the mod
+## Publishing the mod in the Steam Workshop

-_Note: still TBD!_
+Before you can publish the mod in the Steam Workshop, you will need to join [this community group](https://steamcommunity.com/groups/MR2WorkshopB/).
+This is required as Steam Workshop support is not yet public (this will probably happen within the next month or so).
+You can try looking at the existing mods to get an idea of what's possible or how will things look like after you publish your mod.

-You can run `yarn build:prod` to generate a "production" / minified build of the mod.
+1. You can run `yarn build:prod` to generate a "production" / minified build of the mod.
+2. Take the `.js` file that's generated, and place it in a folder by itself.
+3. Open the Magic Research 2 installation directory.
+There should be a `workshopUploader` subfolder with an entirely separate application.
+This is a small, _barebones_ application made for the only purpose of uploading the mod to the Steam Workshop.
+Open this application.
+4. Create a new mod, then input all the fields.
+Then "Create or Update".
+5. Finally, if done right, you should see the mod in [the Magic Research 2 Workshop](https://steamcommunity.com/workshop/browse/?appid=2864890).
+6. To upload a new version of your mod, you can use the same tool.

 ## Modding the UI